sike25/unireps.github.io/_posts/2025-02-06-do-sparse-autoencoders-saes-transfer-across-base-and-finetuned-language-models.md

 </div>

 Interestingly, we see that a small fraction of features (~10%) have an activation similarity above 0.8!
-This implies that if these features were interpretable in the base model, they will most likely stay interpretable in the finetune model[[8]](#ref8).
+This implies that if these features were interpretable in the base model, they will most likely stay interpretable in the finetune model<d-footnote>We didn’t try to manually interpret these features’ activations to verify this claim, and it would be interesting to see future works in this direction</d-footnote>.
 But we’re not sure about the significance of this result: this could just as well be noise, so we invite further research in this area.

 As for the logit similarity of these regular features, it turns out it’s much higher than our activation similarity, with a mean value of **0.952.** Looking at the logit similarity scores histogram, it’s also much more concentrated towards the end of the interval: